gvSIGAssociation/gvnix/addon-service-layer/readme.txt

 Introduction
 ===============

-This project generates the addon to generate and manage service classes and export and import web services.
+This project generates the addon to generate and manage service classes and export and import to web services.

 Features
 ===========